Control Statements in C Language

 In this article, I am going to discuss the Control Statements in C Language in detail.
 Please read our previous articles, where we discussed the C Fundamentals.
-As part of this article, you will learn what is C Control Statements, it’s type and when and how to use Control Statements in C Program with examples.
+As part of this article, you will learn what is C Control Statements, their type, and when and how to use Control Statements in C Program with examples.

 Control Statements in C:

 Control Statements are the statements that alter the flow of execution and provide better control to the programmer on the flow of execution.
 They are useful to write better and more complex programs.
 A program executes from top to bottom except when we use control statements, we can control the order of execution of the program, based on logic and values.

 In C, control statements can be divided into the following three categories: